-- Laptop.
-Note: most laptops come with converters built in the AC adaptor, but make sure you check this.
-If you do not have the proper converter (i.e. one that can convert 220 volt current), then you will ruin your hard drive. - 2 converters and adapters for US electronics (Tip: buy hairdryers there!) - a USB memory device for transferring photos and documents between computers - a day bag/backpack for travelling - space/vacuum bags (available at Walmart or Target and help condense the amount of space clothing uses in your luggage) - luggage ID tags both inside and outside of your luggage - International phone numbers for computer and credit cards - sewing kit with safety pins (and paper clips) - travel alarm clock with extra batteries - portable music player with extra batteries - pocket knife with corkscrew, bottle opener and scissors (packed into checked luggage) - preferred health and beauty products - small first aid kit - camera - playing cards - all medications (prescription and non-prescription), packed in carry-on luggage - pocket calculator (with extra battery)--for currency conversion - notebooks, school supplies, etc. - Korean-English dictionary - pictures from home (to show new friends and to decorate your room) - a few token gifts for friends or your host family (something typically American, representative of the area in which you live, or something from Dickinson College)
+- If you already have one, a laptop with wireless capabilities.
+Most recent laptops come with converters built in the AC adaptor, but make sure you check this.
+If you do not have the proper converter (i.e. one that can convert 220 volt current), then you will ruin your hard drive. - 2 converters and adapters for US electronics (Tip for women: buy hairdryers there!) - a USB memory device for transferring photos and documents between computers - a day bag/backpack for travelling - space/vacuum bags (available at Walmart or Target and help condense the amount of space clothing uses in your luggage) - luggage ID tags both inside and outside of your luggage - International phone numbers for computer and credit cards - sewing kit with safety pins (and paper clips) - travel alarm clock with extra batteries - portable music player with extra batteries - pocket knife with corkscrew, bottle opener and scissors (packed into checked luggage) - preferred health and beauty products - small first aid kit - camera - playing cards - all medications (prescription and non-prescription), packed in carry-on luggage - pocket calculator (with extra battery)--for currency conversion - notebooks, school supplies, etc. - Korean-English dictionary - pictures from home (to show new friends and to decorate your room) - a few token gifts for friends or your host family (something typically American, representative of the area in which you live, or something from Dickinson College)